 By Matt Armitage

-Matt Armitage has been in Malaysia for seven years and would like to watch more live music.
+Matt Armitage has been in Malaysia for seven years and is an avid fan of live music.